mreidhorrigan/portfolio/tools/README.md

 The tools use no databases and do everything client-side (in your browser), so have no problems that I'm aware of with data security or privacy.

 This github folder provides test input files in the formats called for by the tools.
-You might template from the test files.
+The test files can be used as templates.

 ***